AqwamCreates/DataPredict-Neural/docs/Tutorials/SavingAndLoadingModelWeights.md

 This should make a deep copy of the weights to savedWeightTensorArray variable.

-To load a weightTensorArray, all you need to do is to call the setWeightTensorArray() function on our weight block.
+To load a weightTensorArray, all you need to do is to call the setWeightTensorArray() function.

 ```lua